 #4 Are you new to the area?

-Sometimes you have to buy a house in a completely new estate than where you were living. if you know little about the neighborhood, it’s probably better to rent first.
+Sometimes you have to buy a house in a completely new estate than where you were living. if you know little about the neighbourhood, it’s probably better to rent first.

 For example, I don’t like the first estate where I rented.
 It was a small and critical community which I struggled to fit in.
 Luckily I could pack and leave anytime.